vavalverde/vavalverde.github.io/essays/ai.md

   7. Answering a question in Class or in Discord:

       I have never answered a question in either.
 I am too nervous to give someone inaccurate information in a such a large group message.
-If i was more confident I knew the answer then I would most definitley help.
+If I was more confident I knew the answer then I would most definitley help.
 I feel like attempting to answer such complex questions with AI might take longer than someone just reading the error message they are recieving.

   8. Asking or Answering a Smart-Question:

       I prefer to struggle over a problem until I find a solution rather than ask a smart-question in a group message.
-I do acknowledge there is a little but of unnecessary suffering that goes along with tha.
+I do acknowledge there is a little but of unnecessary suffering that goes along with that.

   9. Coding Example e.g. “give an example of using Underscore .pluck”: